Quan Sturdivant

-Quantavius "Quan" Sturdivant (born December 5, 1988) is a former American football linebacker.
+Quantavius Sturdivant (born December 5, 1988) is an American former professional football linebacker.
 He played as a middle linebacker for the University of North Carolina Tar Heels.
 He was considered one of the top linebackers in the Atlantic Coast Conference (ACC).
-Sturdivant was drafted in the sixth round of the 2011 NFL Draft by the Arizona Cardinals at pick number 171.
+Sturdivant was selected in the sixth round of the 2011 NFL draft by the Arizona Cardinals at pick number 171.

 Early life

-He was born on December 5, 1988 in Oakboro, North Carolina, U.S. to Marcella Sturdivant.
+Sturdivant was born on December 5, 1988, in Oakboro, North Carolina, U.S. to Marcella Sturdivant.
 His father is Terry Watkins of Norwood, N.C.
 He attended West Stanly High School, where he played mostly as a quarterback, but also as a safety.
 As a senior in 2006, he completed 99 out of 179 pass attempts for 1,794 yards and 21 touchdowns, and made 111 rushing attempts for 745 yards.
 He also recorded 12 tackles, two broken-up passes, and one interception.
 He was a three-time all-conference and two-time all-state player, and was named the conference's 2006 offensive player of the year.
 In 2006, he was named a Charlotte Observer high school player of the week for recording 305 yards, four touchdowns, and 11 tackles in a game.
 Recruiting analyst Tom Lemming named Sturdivant to his All-Southeast Team.
 He participated in the 2006 Shrine Bowl as a quarterback.
 He received scholarship offers from Duke, Florida, NC State, North Carolina, and South Carolina.
 Sturdivant originally committed to Florida, but a week later reversed course and committed to North Carolina.